top of page

 When should I seek counselling?

-If your mental health is negatively impacting your life enjoyment & daily functioning (i.e., your ability to eat, sleep, focus, maintain healthy relationships, go to work, sports perform etc.) I would recommend seeing a counsellor.
+If your mental health is negatively impacting your life enjoyment & daily functioning (i.e., your ability to eat, sleep, focus, maintain healthy relationships, go to work, sports perform etc.) it is recommended you work with a counsellor.
 You may also choose to seek counselling to work on a specific issue or concern where you feel stuck & unable to find resolution on your own.
 For example: making a big life decision, improving a relationship, moving through hard emotions, working on a particular goal, processing historic trauma etc.

 What can I expect during session?